The Soldier's Details

 - Bandeong, Bicycle Camp.

 Norman Edward Simmonds was one of two sons and 6 daughters born to parents Albert Simmonds and Fanny Parker.
 Albert died in 1922 and Fanny died in 1932.
 Norman’s eldest sister was Bertha Florence Simmonds Lindsey.

-Prior to enlistment, Simmonds was an amateur Boxer fighting under the name “Bushy Top”.
+Prior to enlistment, Simmonds was an amateur Boxer and wrestler known as “Bushy Top”.

 In his book ‘The War Diaries of Weary Dunlop’ Dunlop wrote of the imprisonment at Bandeong, Java on the 3 August 1942 and amongst the sports events he writes

 “Boxing and wrestling in Radio City tonight.
 ‘Babe Montana’ (Simmonds) had some ribs stove in by his playful opponent jumping on him, so off to hospital.
 A bad day in the sporting line.”

 Remembering Dunlop was a sports enthusiast and participated in many athletic events and was also a boxer.

 Simmonds married in 1948 to Marjorie Helen Johnson.
 He recorded his occupation prior to enlisting as gardener.
 He continued in this profession when he returned after the war where we found 1954 Electoral Roll Norm and Marjorie were residing Wattle Grove, Norm was gardening them.

 In 1958 Electoral Roll the Simmonds were residing Churchill Ave, Subiaco, Majorie Machinist and Norm was orderly.

 In 1968 and 1977 Norm is residing Hardey Road, Glen Forrest and Norm is working as an orderly.